andrewandrepowell/Pong/README.md

 - 1).
 Install the templates with `dotnet new --install MonoGame.Templates.CSharp`.
 - 2).
 Create a new Visual Studios MonoGame project with `dotnet new mgdesktopgl`, within the folder that will contain the game.
 - 3).
-Add the MonoGame framework with `dotnet new mgdesktopgl`.
+Add the MonoGame framework with `dotnet add package MonoGame.Framework.DesktopGL --version 3.8.0.1641`.
 - 4).
 Open up project with Visual Studio 2022.